Occidental Blvd. and Council St.

 201 N. Occidental

-This replacement for Select's revenues was relatively shortlived, and when it outlived its usefulness, Adolph Zukor shut it down and closed the studio doors.
+This replacement for Select's revenues was relatively short-lived.
+It was shut down when William Desmond Taylor was found murdered in his home on February 1, 1922.
+They finished out the schedule the best they could, then Adolph Zukor shut it down and closed the studio doors.
 Famous Players-Lasky absorbed its assets.
-Its films continued to be distributed as first runs into 1922.
+Its films continued to be distributed as first runs throughout 1922.
 The studio was idle until it was opened under its new name, Paramount-Wilshire Studio.

 Photo courtesy of Marc Wanamaker / Bison Archives click to enlarge